C2A-security/vsomeip/examples/readme.txt

 # License, v.
 2.0.
 If a copy of the MPL was not distributed with this
 # file, You can obtain one at http://mozilla.org/MPL/2.0/.

 To use the example applications you need two devices on the same network.
-The network addresses within the configuration files need to be adapted to match the devices addresses.
+The network addresses AND ROUTING within the configuration files need to be adapted to match the devices addresses AND APPLICATION NAME BELOW.

 To start the request/response-example from the build-directory do:

 HOST1: env VSOMEIP_CONFIGURATION=../../config/vsomeip-local.json VSOMEIP_APPLICATION_NAME=client-sample ./request-sample
-HOST1: env VSOMEIP_CONFIGURATION=../../config/vsomeip-local.json VSOMEIP_APPLICATION_NAME=service-sample ./response-sample
+HOST2: env VSOMEIP_CONFIGURATION=../../config/vsomeip-local.json VSOMEIP_APPLICATION_NAME=service-sample ./response-sample

 To start the subscribe/notify-example from the build-directory do:

 HOST1: env VSOMEIP_CONFIGURATION=../../config/vsomeip-local.json VSOMEIP_APPLICATION_NAME=client-sample ./subscribe-sample
-HOST1: env VSOMEIP_CONFIGURATION=../../config/vsomeip-local.json VSOMEIP_APPLICATION_NAME=service-sample ./notify-sample
+HOST2: env VSOMEIP_CONFIGURATION=../../config/vsomeip-local.json VSOMEIP_APPLICATION_NAME=service-sample ./notify-sample